Roles of boundary and equation-of-motion terms in cosmological correlation functions

 \section{Acknowledgements}

 We thank Tomohiro Fujita, Mohammad Ali Gorji, Jason Kristiano, and Yuichiro Tada for useful discussions.
+We would also like to thank Matteo Braglia and Lucas Pinol for useful comments and discussions.
 ST is supported by the Grant-in-Aid for Scientific Research Fund of the JSPS No.~22K03642 and Waseda University Special Research Project No.~2023C-473.
 YY is supported by Waseda University Grant for Special Research Projects (Project number: 2023C-584).